GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 <div align="justify">

-# A geometric morphometric approach to testing discrete categories of backed flakes from recurrent centripetal core reduction.
+# The contribution of 2D and 3D geometric morphometrics to lithic taxonomies: testing discrete categories of backed flakes from recurrent centripetal core reduction.

 Guillermo Bustos-Pérez $^{(1)}$
 Brad Gravina $^{(2, 3)}$